maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-27.md

 >
 > ### Required Checks in Verification
 >
-> The following requirements **must** be checked by the precompile to verify signature components are valid:
+> The following requirements **MUST** be checked by the precompiled contract to verify signature components are valid:
 >
 > - Verify that the `r` and `s` values are in `(0, n)` (exclusive) where `n` is the order of the subgroup.
 > - Verify that the point formed by `(x, y)` is on the curve and that both `x` and `y` are in `[0, p)` (inclusive 0, exclusive p) where `p` is the prime field modulus.
 Note that many implementations use `(0, 0)` as the reference point at infinity, which is not on the curve and should therefore be rejected.
 >
 > ### Precompiled Contract Specification
 >
->The `P256VERIFY` precompiled contract is proposed with the following input and outputs, which are big-endian values:
+> The `P256VERIFY` precompiled contract is proposed with the following input and outputs, which are big-endian values:
 >
 > - **Input data:** 160 bytes of data including:
 >   - 32 bytes of the signed data `hash`